DigiChanges/nexp-docs/docs/documentation/05-docker.md

 ### Note

 1. Inside the Dockerfile code we can find the `dumb-init` installation [GitHub](https://github.com/Yelp/dumb-init).
-Basically it is a simple process supervisor and init system designed to run as PID 1 inside minimal container environments.
+Basically, it is a simple process supervisor and init system designed to run as PID 1 inside minimal container environments.
 2. Using the Dockerfile for local development is not necessary.
 It can be booted up locally without any problems, by installing the packages and doing `yarn dev`.
 3. Currently, this Dockerfile may have problems working normally on macOS and/or Windows.

 ## Docker Compose

-Inside the Docker Compose we have 5 containers to be able to lift.
+Inside the Docker Compose we have five containers to be able to lift.

 ### node

-The first container is from node, this service compiles the Dockerfile from the previous point, it also specifies a target that must be passed through an environment variable in order to specify the environment.
+The first container is from node, this service compiles the Dockerfile from the previous point, it also specifies a target that must be passed through an environment variable to specify the environment.
 The valid environments depend on the layers of the Dockerfile, in the case of the Dockerfile from the previous point, the ones that could be used are the `dev` and `prod`.
 In 100% of the cases you will be using `dev` when working locally.

 ### db

-The second container is the one for the database, by default the mongodb container is used since by default it is configured to use Mongoose as ODM.
+The second container is the one for the database, by default, the mongodb container is used since by default it is configured to use Mongoose as ODM.

 You can replace it with `docker-compose.sql.yml` as follows.